-The London Circle – London based Think Tank (“Londoner Kreis”)
+The London Circle – London based Think Tank (“Londoner Kreis”) promoting the european financial market

 The London Circle is a London based Think Tank and provides a forum for German businessmen and executives in London.
 We consider ourselves as an initiator and think tank of new concepts following the idea of the social market economy and finally as an contributor to the legislative process.
 We are focusing on topics like the development of financial markets, FinTechs, digitalisation including industry 4.0 and labour market policy.
 Based on its focus, the London circle is committed to intensify the dialogue between London as the leading financial and entrepreneurial market place and the German economy, politics and administration.